Duke of Edinburgh Award

 Any young person can do their Duke of Edinburgh (DofE) Award - regardless of ability, gender, background or location.
 Achieving an Award is not a competition, or about being first.
 It is all about setting personal challenges and pushing personal boundaries.

-A life-changing experience.
-A fun time with friends.
-An opportunity to discover new interests and talents.
-A tool to develop essential skills for life and work.
-A recognised mark of achievement; respected by employers.
+The Duke of Edinburgh Award is a life-changing experience: a fun time with friends; opportunity to discover new interests and talents; a tool to develop essential skills for life and work.
+It is a recognised mark of achievement and highly respected by employers.

-For the hundreds of thousands of young people who take part each year, the benefits of achieving a DofE Award at any level are endless.
-DofE is about helping you along the path to a productive and prosperous future.
-As many of our participants say, it’s life-changing.
+For the hundreds of thousands of young people who take part each year, the benefits of achieving a Duke of Edinburgh Award (at any level) are endless.
+The award is about helping you along the path to a productive and prosperous future.
+As many of our participants say, it is life-changing!

-Achieving an Award will give you skills, confidence and an edge over others when you apply for college, university, or a job.
-Beyond your academic achievements, universities want to see evidence of so called ‘soft skills’ that you have developed through extra-curricular activities, such as communication, commitment, leadership, and teamwork.
-Your DofE Award is a fantastic way to demonstrate and evidence these skills in practice.
+Achieving an award will give you skills, confidence and an edge over others when you apply for college, university, or a job.
+Beyond your academic achievements, universities want to see evidence of so-called ‘soft skills’ that you have developed through extra-curricular activities, such as communication, commitment, leadership, and teamwork.
+Your Duke of Edinburgh Award is a fantastic way to demonstrate and evidence these skills in practice.

-You will also make a difference to other people’s lives and your community, be fitter and healthier, make new friends and have memories to last you a lifetime.
+You will also make a difference to other people’s lives and your community, become fitter and healthier, make new friends and have memories that will last a lifetime.

 Our participants also tell us that doing their DofE gives them character traits like confidence and resilience, that can boost their mental health and wellbeing and help them face and overcome personal challenges.

-– Bronze – for those aged 14+ years
+• Bronze Award - for those aged 14+ years (currently offered to our Year 9 pupils)

-– Silver – for those aged 15+ years
+• Silver Award - for those aged 15+ years (currently offered to our Year 10 and Year 12 pupils)